LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/resources/recursion/README.md

 * `4 + 3 + 2 + 1 + 0`
 * `10`

-Build your own copy of `sigma.c`, and then step through the proccess line-by-line by setting some breakpoints and running the CS50 IDE Debugger.
+You might find it useful to run your own copy of sigma through the Debugger, set some breakpoints, and use the **step into** button with each recursive call, watching the "call stack" grow with each call, and then shrink with teach `return` statement.